 So what’s it like for the beginner today?
 What’s it like to be thrown a bunch of acronyms like “NFV” on an SDN website full of NVs, MVNOs, SVPs, WANs, and now OPNFVs?
 What will we acronym next?
 The word acronym?

-For those serious beginners who need NFV Basics, I recommend checking out SDNCentral’s What is Network Functions Virtualization and NFV Resources pages.
-Though in this evolving industry, you might as well immerse yourself into the never-ending waterfall of acronyms and check out this list of SDNCentral’s “where to start” NFV stories of 2014.
+For those serious beginners who need NFV Basics, I recommend checking out SDxCentral’s What is Network Functions Virtualization and NFV Resources pages.
+Though in this evolving industry, you might as well immerse yourself into the never-ending waterfall of acronyms and check out this list of SDxCentral’s “where to start” NFV stories of 2014.

 This year marked the two-year anniversary of NFV.
 Marc Cohn explains the literal state of the ETSI NFV group and the introduction of OPNFV, the open source effort aimed at creating a platform to help push NFV toward deployment.